 TGbe editor: at P467-468 of IEEE P802.11be™/D2.0, please make the following changes in 35.3.18 Enhanced multi-link multi-radio operation

-An MLD with dot11EHTEMLMROptionImplemented equal to true shall indicate the number of spatial streams NSS that a non-AP MLD supports for reception and transmission during EMLMR operation in the EMLMR Supported MCS And NSS Set subfield of the EML Control field of the EML Operating Mode Notification frame.
+(#10369)A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true shall indicate the number of spatial streams NSS that it supports for reception and transmission (#10509)on any EMLMR link during EMLMR operation in the EMLMR Supported MCS And NSS Set subfield of the EML Control field of the EML Operating Mode Notification frame.

 …

-When a non-AP MLD operates in the EMLMR mode, after initial frame exchange subject to its per-link spatial stream capabilities and operating mode defined by the exchanged Operating Mode Notification frame, (EHT) OM control on one of the EMLMR links, the non-AP MLD shall be able to support the following until the end of the frame exchange sequence initiated by the initial frame exchange:
+When a non-AP MLD operates in the EMLMR mode, after (#10369)the initial frame exchange subject to its per-link spatial stream capabilities and operating mode defined by the exchanged Operating Mode Notification frame, (EHT) OM control on one of the EMLMR links, the non-AP MLD shall be able to support the following until the end of the frame exchange sequence initiated by the initial frame exchange:

-Receive PPDUs with the number of spatial streams up to the value as indicated in the EMLMR Supported MCS And NSS Set subfield of the EML Control field of the EML Operating Mode Notification frame, at a time on the link for which the initial frame exchange was made.
+Receive PPDUs with the number of spatial streams up to the value as indicated in the EMLMR Supported MCS And NSS Set subfield of the EML Control field of the EML Operating Mode Notification frame, at a time on the link (#10369)when the initial frame exchange was made.

-Transmit PPDUs with the number of spatial streams up to the value as indicated in the EMLMR Supported MCS And NSS Set subfield of the EML Control field of the EML Operating Mode Notification frame, at a time on the link for which the initial frame exchange was made.
+Transmit PPDUs with the number of spatial streams up to the value as indicated in the EMLMR Supported MCS And NSS Set subfield of the EML Control field of the EML Operating Mode Notification frame, at a time on the link (#10369)when the initial frame exchange was made.

-After the end of the frame exchange sequence, each STA of the non-AP MLD in the EMLMR mode shall be able to transmit or receive PPDU, subject to its per-link spatial stream capabilities and operating mode defined by the exchanged Operating Mode Notification frame, (EHT) OM control, and subject to any switching delay indicated by the non-AP MLD.
+After the end of the frame exchange sequence, each STA (#10369)affiliated with the non-AP MLD in the EMLMR mode shall be able to transmit or receive PPDU, subject to its per-link spatial stream capabilities and operating mode defined by the exchanged Operating Mode Notification frame, (EHT) OM control, and subject to any switching delay indicated by the non-AP MLD.